jcarlos-prieto/niliBOX/resources/API.md

 </table>

 ## Core object names
-This are the names of the graphical objects implemented in the core application.
-The purpose of listinh them here is to allow the customization of their appearence via themes.
+These are the names of the graphical objects implemented in the core application.
+The purpose of listing them here is to allow the customization of their appearence via themes.

 <table>
 <thead>